 Hi all and thanks for visiting.

 Today we look at the Sigma 10-20mm f3.5 EX DC HSM.
 This is one of the ultra-wide angle lenses I have had the pleasure of using in the past and I must admit, it is highly underrated and in my opinion, one of the best UWA lenses out there for a crop sensor body.
-It is available for Canon, Nikon, four thirds users, Sony and Pentax.
+It is available for Canon, Nikon, four-thirds users, Sony and Pentax.
 Sony and Pentax users however don’t have the focussing benefit that HSM gives.

 Build of the lens

-The first thing you notice when opening your newly bought lens, is the build quality.
-It is really good with the trademark Sigma matt finish and clear markings.
+The first thing you notice when opening your newly bought lens is the build quality.
+It is good with the trademark Sigma matt finish and clear markings.
 The focus and zoom rings are nicely ribbed making it easy to use and the amount of turn is not excessive.
 Note however that it does turn in the opposite direction to that of Canon.

 The focus is really quick and quiet with the HSM (Hypersonic motor).
-I found the 10-20 occasionally battles to focus in really dark environments, but when using for landscape learning the hyperfocal distance of any lens is important.
+I found the 10-20 occasionally battles to focus in really dark environments, but when using it for landscape learning the hyperfocal distance of any lens is important.
 This makes the few times I battled to get autofocus of no importance to me personally.

 The bayonet is metal and when mounted is nicely weighted.
-Compared to its rivals it is a little heavier but you will most likely be using it mounted on a tripod most of the time any way.
+Compared to its rivals it is a little heavier but you will most likely be using it mounted on a tripod most of the time anyway.

 Image Quality